-The RacGAP1 coding sequence of L. boulardi, L. heterotoma, L. victoriae and L. clavipes was obtained either by cloning and sequencing or by searching genomic data, and its domain organization was compared with that of venom RhoGAPs (Figure 1C, Table 1 and Supplementary Figure S2).
+The RacGAP1 coding sequence of L. boulardi ISm, L. heterotoma, L. victoriae and L. clavipes was obtained either by cloning and sequencing or by searching genomic data, and its domain organization was compared with that of venom RhoGAPs (Figure 1C, Table 1 and Supplementary Figure S2).
 Leptopilina RacGAP1 has a typical domain organization consisting of a coiled-coil region and a C1 motif (protein kinase C-like zinc finger motif, a ~ 50 amino-acid cysteine-rich domain involved in phorbol ester/diacylglycerol and Zn2+ binding) followed by a RhoGAP domain (Tcherkezian & Lamarche-Vane 2007).
 A large part of the RacGAP1 sequence spanning the coiled-coil region and the C1 motif is replaced by the signal peptide in all Leptopilina venom RhoGAPs (Figure 1C, Table 1 and Supplementary Figure S2).
 This suggests that a unique incomplete duplication of the RacGAP1 gene occurred in the ancestor of the Leptopilina genus, resulting in a truncated duplicate encoding a RhoGAP with an altered N-terminus.